iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 npm install --save-dev @types/axios
 ```

-For using HelloJS (module without default import) add ```"allowSyntheticDefaultImports": true;``` to compilerOptions section of client/ionic4-feathersjsplus-starter/tsconfig.json.
+For using HelloJS module without default import in TypeScript, add ```"allowSyntheticDefaultImports": true;``` to compilerOptions section of client/ionic4-feathersjsplus-starter/tsconfig.json.

 On the server side we will create new auth strategy 'social_token'.

-On the client side we expand src/app/services/feathers.service.ts, add buttons and click handlers to the LoginPage, add Events to feathers.service.ts and app.component.ts for the app to react to login/logout by navigating to appropriate page.
+On the client side we expand src/app/services/feathers.service.ts, add buttons and click handlers to
+the LoginPage, add Events to feathers.service.ts and app.component.ts for the app to react to
+login/logout by navigating to appropriate page.
+We need Events as HelloJS issues login event upon
+reload of the app, when the app itself has no way of knowing to set up a call and wait for an async
+callback.
+Route guards, however, perform bad using events, and returning url from angular router
+guards works much better.

 You will need to get CLIENT_ID for each social login provider, see section "Providers" below to get them.